th0th/nextjs-typescript-yarn-workspaces/README.md

 I named the example workspace packages `@project/components` and `@project/web-app`.
 You can safely rename it to `@my-awesome-project/components` or something like that.

+## Custom types

+The `@types` directory is for your custom global types.
+Since each Next.js application has to own a `tsconfig.json` of its own, these types are also included in [packages/web-app/tsconfig.json](packages/web-app/tsconfig.json).

 ## Shameless plug

 I am an indie hacker and I am running an uptime monitoring  and analytics platform called [WebGazer](https://www.webgazer.io).
 Actually, this repository is the base of what I am using for WebGazer's frontend part.